thaliaarchi/tty37-docs/tty37.md

 list).

-In the \[Gen304] KSR model, character repeat is a standard feature and enabled for every key. \[2.02, 2.12] That model spaces on all characters, even control characters\[4.08], so this appears to simplify the mechanism.
+In the \[Gen304] KSR model, character repeat is a standard feature and enabled for every key. \[2.02, 2.12] As that model spaces on all characters, even control characters\[4.08], this appears to simplify the mechanism.

 The maximum character rate (for at least the \[Gen304] model) is 59.02 wpm.
 \[2.12]